kglw-dot-net/phase1/songs/persistence.md

 > Ohh baby I got persistence.
 > Yeah I go the distance.
 >
-> No want for gas - I run on love
+> No want for gas - I run on love.
 > So cut the brakes.
 > There's no end of the road.
 > Unfading highway.